 Step 5: Compare end balances

 After reviewing all deposits and withdrawals, adjusting the cash balance and accounting for interest and fees, your ledger’s ending balance should match the bank statement balance.
 If the two balances differ, you’ll need to look through everything to find any discrepancies.
-These could be your errors or the bank’s.
+These could turn out to be mistakes on your part or that of the bank.

 Bank reconciliation example